-We've put together some helpful guides so that you can stay fully informed when comparing life insurance policies.
+We've put together some helpful guides so that you can stay fully informed when comparing life insurance quotes.
 For the full selection of guides, click here.

-Just like any other type of insurance, life insurance policies will come with a range of conditions and exclusions that could prevent a payout.
+Just like any other type of insurance, life insurance will come with a range of conditions and exclusions that could prevent a payout.
 Therefore, it’s important that you read the small print carefully before you sign on the dotted line.

-Full disclosure is absolutely essential.
-While it’s sadly true that admitting previous illnesses or smoking habits will push up the cost of your premiums, failure to declare these could lead to your policy being invalidated.
+Full disclosure is essential.
+While it’s sadly true that admitting previous illnesses, or smoking habits will push up the cost of your premiums, failure to declare these could lead to your policy being invalidated.

 Normally, your insurer will not pay out if your death is self-inflicted due to misuse of drugs or alcohol, or due to gross negligence on your part.
 If you’re unsure of anything, speak to your insurer.

-The other person on your joint life insurance policy doesn’t have to be your partner – it could be another family member, a friend or a business partner.
+The other person on your joint policy doesn’t have to be your partner – it could be another family member, a friend or a business partner.
 In the unfortunate event of both policy holders dying at the same time, the money will then be paid out to your chosen beneficiary, for example your children.

 Critical illness cover is different to standard life insurance in that it will pay out a lump sum to your loved ones if you are diagnosed with a debilitating illness or medical condition.
 The illness must be specifically stated on the terms of the policy, and you must be diagnosed during the policy’s term to be eligible for a payout.
 Illnesses can include different forms of cancer, heart attacks and strokes, as well as physical injuries.